trieulongben/react-native-device-lock-task/README.md

-# react-native-device-wallpaper-manager
+# react-native-device-lock-task
-React Native New Architecture - device wallpaper setter library (Android only), backed with Coil and Coroutine.
-+ 🐎 New Architecture
+Pin/lock your app to device screen. 🐎 New Architecture support
-+ ⚡ Using light-weight thread
-+ 🏎 Kotlin implement
-+ 💥 Support from Android 7.0 (API 24)

 ## Installation